There is an overabundance of binoculars available out in the market today, which makes it even more confusing for us to choose, which one to go for.

-This self-cleaning LotuTec coating not only helps with dirt and scratches but also helps to prevent water to sit on the lens thus minimizing the glaring effect.
+This self-cleaning LotuTec coating not only helps with dirt and scratches but also helps to prevent water from sitting on the lens thus minimizing the glaring effect.

 In certain conditions, the roof prism can create some weird unnatural optical effects, the phase correction coating in the binoculars prevents it without compromising the image quality.

-One of its great features is its 5 years no-fault warranty, which means if you accidentally break the binoculars, the company will repair them for you without any charge.
+One of its great features is its 5-year no-fault warranty, which means if you accidentally break the binoculars, the company will repair them for you without any charge.
 No questions asked.

 On top of that, the warranty is easily transferable, if you decide to purchase a used binocular from Zeiss, you will still get their lifetime warranty against manufacturer defects.

-The Conquest HD is purged with nitrogen gas to prevent it from fog.
+The Conquest HD is purged with nitrogen gas to protect it from fog.

-The nitrogen purging also prevents the lens from yeast to sit on the surface.
+The nitrogen purging also prevents the lens from yeast from sitting on the surface.
 In addition, the binocular is completely waterproof up to 13 feet in the water.

-If we talk about the design, the conquest HD fits comfortably in your hands, its thumb intend is well placed.
+If we talk about the design, the Conquest HD fits comfortably in your hands, its thumb intent is well placed.